Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  So in the end, the fractional LOD portion is used in yet another round of interpolation between two bilinear interpolated RGB values, to reach the final pixel color values.
 Remember your adjectives: mono = 1, bi = 2, tri = 3.

  One could use 5 texel reads on the S3 ViRGE instead of 8.
 It could be configured so that the larger texture gets bilinear sampling, and the smaller texture gets nearest point sampling.
 And then combine the two to result in a modified tri-linear mipmap interpolation.
+As for a visual description, it looks fuzzy but still better than the abrupt changes of not having any interpolation.

+### Limitations of mip mapping

+ Examining the road textures by moving the camera around, it becomes blurry rather soon into the distance.
+This is because the highest value of the 4 possible LOD numbers is determining what reduced size texture to sample.

+ Nice high-resolution vertical walls or horizontal ground surface textures that occupy the largest portions of texture memory will barely get used when LOD is performed this way.

+ This realization lead to two innovations not long after the graphics accelerators covered here.
+1. Lossy data compression can be used on the largest textures.
+For example store exact values every 4th texel and then some bitfields to shape the interpolation curve between them.
+A tiny bit more hardware but this could lead to a patent (groan).
+2. Keep the X and Y LODs separated for a 2 dimensional lookup of the texture.
+This is called Anisotropic texturing.
+In our program examples, this would work great for the road texture because it is often drawn crushed vertically but wide horizontally.

 ### Why do I feel mip mapping is overrated?

 1. Unnecessary: Due to memory size limitations, textures weren't very large in this era.
 A good majority of the time a small texture was being stretched (magnified) onto a larger triangle.